sstephenson/stitch/README.md

 Develop and test your JavaScript applications as CommonJS modules in Node.js.
 Then __Stitch__ them together to run in the browser.

+    npm install stitch

+Bundle code in lib/ and vendor/ and serve it with [Express](http://expressjs.com/):

     var stitch  = require('stitch');
     var express = require('express');